Chandra Sekhar Yeleti: Initial years and critical acclaim

+After four years, he teamed up with Gopichand in the with action adventure thriller, Sahasam (2013).
+Unlike his previous two films, Sahasam opened to positive reviews from both the critics and audience, alike, and was commercially successful.
 In October 2015, Yeleti met Mohanlal and narrated a family subject to him.
-The plot was green-lit by Mohanlal, and Yeleti started production work for the Telugu drama thriller, titled Manamantha with an ensemble supporting cast including Gautami, Viswant Duddumpudi, Nassar, Chandra Mohan, Vennela Kishore, Gollapudi Maruti Rao, Paruchuri Venkateswara Rao, Brahmaji, L. B. Sriram, and Ayappa P. Sharma.
-The movie received positive reviews from both critics and audience upon release on 5 August 2016.
+The script was green-lit by Mohanlal, and Yeleti started production for the Telugu drama thriller, titled Manamantha, with an ensemble supporting cast of Gautami, Viswant Duddumpudi, Nassar, Chandra Mohan, Vennela Kishore, Gollapudi Maruti Rao, Paruchuri Venkateswara Rao, Brahmaji, L. B. Sriram, and Ayappa P. Sharma.
+It received positive reviews from the both critics and audience, alike, upon release.

+After a long gap of five years in 2021 owing to the declining commercial viability of theatrical releases during the COVID-19 pandemic, Yeleti released his seventh film, the prison drama Check, starring Nithiin, Rakul Preet Singh, and Priya Prakash Varrier.
+It opened to mixed reviews from both the critics and audience, alike, upon release and failed at the box-office.

 Personal life

 He got married on 19 May.
-Filmmaker Gunnam Gangaraju is his cousin.
+Filmmaker Gunnam Gangaraju and costume designer Rama Rajamouli are his cousins.